CDRT/mk_docs/docs/ref/bios/settings/thinkstation/secureboot.md

 <details><summary>OsRecovery Signatures (DBr)</summary>

+!!! info ""
-?> If present, contains the platform-defined secure boot authorized recovery signature database.
+    If present, contains the platform-defined secure boot authorized recovery signature database.
 This is not used at runtime but is provided in order to allow the OS to recover the OEM's default key setup.

 <!--| WMI Setting name | Values | SVP / SMP Req'd | AMD/Intel |
 |:---|:---|:---|:---|